The

 seating arrangements were of small tables, and the chairs

-were constructed of upholstered green cane wicker.
-At each
+were constructed of upholstered cane wicker.
+At each side

-side of the left hand side of the lounge were writing desks
+of the left hand side of the lounge were writing desks running

-running alongside the wall.
-The ship had provided R101 headed
+alongside the wall.
+The ship had provided R101 headed stationery.

-stationery.
-On the walls were paintings, however we have not
+On the walls were paintings, however we have not been able

-close up shot of the lounge showing the entrance to the
+of the lounge showing the entrance to the promenade deck.

-promenade deck.
 Three steps led up to the deck.
-The curtains
+The curtains would be drawn

-would be drawn closed at night in order to give those on
+closed at night in order to give those on the Promenade

-the Promenade Deck a better view of the ground without light
+Deck a better view of the ground without light pollution

-pollution from the lounge.
-The cushions on the side chairs
+from the lounge.
+The cushions on the side chairs were inflated

 The Dinning Room